dlintec/k-meteor-dev/README.md

 Updated to **Meteor version 1.4.2.3.**

-Install
+Install & Run
 =============

 The meteor development environment works on Linux, Mac, and Windows.
 It can be installed with the scripts included in the following the instructions for each platform or manually configured through the commands described in the "Manual configuration" section of this document.

-Linux installation:
+Linux:
 --------------------

-a)Download and Install Docker for your platform:
+a) Download and Install Docker for your platform:

 - <a href="https://docs.docker.com/engine/installation/linux/" target="_blank">Docker for desktop Linux Installation</a>

-b)Copy the following command in a new console and press enter:
+b) Copy the following command in a new console and press enter:

     curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart > $HOME/kstart;chmod +x kstart;.$HOME/kstart

 - This will create a script called "kstart" in your current path and a new folder at /opt/application (you should have user privileges to this folder).
 All your applications will be created on that folder of your host machine and mounted inside the container under /opt/application.

-c)Once Docker is installed in your host machine, open the docker application and "settings/Shared drives" add /opt/application to the shared volumes
+c) Once Docker is installed in your host machine, open the docker application and "settings/Shared drives" add /opt/application to the shared volumes

-Mac installation:
+d) Type ./kstart at the command line to start the container

+Mac:
 -----------------

-a)Download and Install Docker for Mac:
+a) Download and Install Docker for Mac:

 - <a href="https://download.docker.com/mac/stable/Docker.dmg" target="_blank">Docker for Mac install package</a>

-b)Copy the following command in a new console and press enter:
+b) Copy the following command in a new console and press enter:

     curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > $HOME/kstart;chmod +x $HOME/kstart;mkdir -p $HOME/Desktop/k-meteor-dev

 - This will create a script called "kstart" in your home path (/Users/youruser) and a new folder at /Users/youruser/Desktop/k-meteor-dev.
 This folder will be mounted inside the container under /opt/application.

-c)Once Docker is installed in your host machine, open the docker application and in "settings/Shared drives" add /Users/youruser/Desktop/k-meteor-dev
+c) Once Docker is installed in your host machine, open the docker application and in "settings/Shared drives" add /Users/youruser/Desktop/k-meteor-dev

-Windows installation:
+d) Type ./kstart at the command line to start the container.

+Windows:
 --------------------

 a) Install Docker for Windows